ram-ch/RealTimeFaceRecognition/README.md

 ### Training Data
-The training data consists of 4 classes (4 persons)
+The training data consists of 4 classes (4 persons).
+I have gathered 15 images per class and have compiled the training data set with a total of 60 images.
+The directories is named after the class labels.
+Apart from training data I have gathered 5 more images for validation during the training of the model.
+Initially I thought of compiling a data set with thousands of images for each class, but in real world business use cases it is very difficut to gather such a huge number of pictures for each individual.
+Hence our model should be good enough, even with bare minimum number of observation for each class.
 1. sai_ram
 2. narendra_modi
 3. donald_trump
 4. virat_kohli
-I have gathered 15 images per class and have compiled the training data set with a total of 60 images.
-The directory is named after the class labels

 ### FaceTrainer.py
 This python script builds and trains a model on the images in faces_dataset
+**Training Procedure:**
+* Step 1:
+* Step 2:

 ### FaceDetector.py
 This file uses live web cam feed to detect and recognize the faces